Multi-sentiment/AURA-Net/README.md

 Anonymous ICME submission

 We are currently organizing our code and configuration files.
 They will be released immediately upon the paper's acceptance.
-We hope this work contributes to the community.
+We hope this work could contribute to the community.